ssamparn/spring-microservices-dockerized/dockerize-web-appliance/ReadMe.md

 ```

 ### fabric8io/docker-maven-plugin

+> Fabric8 Maven plugin creates docker images with the help of a Dockerfile.

 - https://dmp.fabric8.io/
 - Remove Spotify Maven and JIB Plugins.
 Add the plugin shown below and configure property for jar file.